 “When I make any link, I always include a title element and an alt element,” says Shawn DeWolfe of Shawn DeWolfe Consulting.
 “I will have them say similar—but different—things.”

 “By packing in text to associate with HREF, it gives search engines a chance to consider the context of the link.
 I also make sure that I don’t misrepresent the destination link.”

 “If the page title is ‘WordPress Developers in Victoria,’ the title element may read ‘Victoria WordPress Developers,’ and the alt element may read ‘WordPress for Victoria.’
 Both of those are similar to the destination page.”

-“If you’ve added internal links to hundreds of blog posts, it’s crucial to perform a link audit at least once a month,” says Muhammad Roohan of ProleadSoft.
+“If you’ve added internal links to hundreds of blog posts, it’s crucial to perform a link audit at least once a month,” says Muhammad Roohan of Resume Writers.
 “You can use Screaming Frog to identify any broken links that are linking to internal pages.”

 Blue Bamboo’s Liz Hughes agrees: “If you want to boost your SEO, you need to check that all of your internal links work.
 If you don’t resolve broken links, search engines are likely to put your website in the ‘uncrawlable’ category, which will affect your ranking.
 So for best results, put a link-audit on your monthly to-do list.”

 And Dan Young of Loud Digital recommends checking for links that are going to redirected pages: “Find broken internal links pointing to unimportant pages—or internal links pointing to redirected pages—and redirect them to a new page for a quick SEO win.”

 “Effective internal link building requires a thoughtful and balanced approach that considers the following,” says Inflow’s Tory Gray.